FaserF/hassio-addons/n8n/README.md

 > [!NOTE]
 > Please use the link above to request features.
 This ensures that the add-on name is automatically included in your feature request.

-This project is open-source and available under the MIT License.
-Maintained by **FaserF**.

----

 ## ⚙️ Configuration